Women in Leadership

-- A 50/50 by 2020 gender target to increase the representation of women in leadership has been included in our Corporate Direction
+- Our Secretary has set a 50/50 by 2020 gender target to increase the representation of women in leadership as part of our Corporate Direction.

-- A three year Women in Leadership Action Plan, to address systematic and cultural barriers to gender equity, has been developed
+- A Women in Leadership Action Plan to support gender equity has been developed.

-- A practical workshop on Making Flexible Arrangements Work was held for managers
+- Making Flexible Arrangements Work training has been held for managers.

-- Gender balanced shortlists are required for recruitment processes at Band 7 and above
+- Gender balanced shortlists are required for recruitments at Band 7 and above.

-- Our managers and key recruiters have attended practical workshops to increase their understanding of unconscious bias and the role it plays in their decision making
+- Our managers and key recruiters have attended workshops to increase their understanding of unconscious bias and the role it plays in their decision making.

-- Our staff have increased access to information technology resources as a key enabler to support new, flexible and collaborative ways of working arrangements
+- Our staff have increased access to information technology resources as a key enabler to support new, flexible and collaborative ways of working.

-- A detailed IT Roadmap of technologies has been developed to support our vision for staff to work flexibly, collaboratively and stay connected anywhere, any time and on any device
+- A detailed IT Roadmap has been developed to support our vision for staff to work flexibly, collaboratively and stay connected anywhere, any time and on any device.

 The representation of women at Band 8 and above has increased from 28 per cent at 30 June 2016 to 39 per cent at 30 June 2017.